-Before I dive into the specifics of putting a crisis communications plan in place, I want to level set on what exactly crisis communication entails.
+Before I dive into the specifics of putting a crisis communications plan in place, I want to set a level on what exactly crisis communication entails.

 Crisis communication addresses issues that could impact the reputation of your brand such as product outages, litigation, HR complaints, or issues with your executive team.
 Crisis communication plans protect the reputation of an organization during various crisis situations.

 Crisis Communication vs. Incident Response